 Standard Pricing after April 11, 2018:

-Wish you could be in two sessions at once, or want to revisit your favorite session?
-Add the On-Demand Recording package to your Main or Full Conference registration at a discounted price for access to all educational session videos when you return home from Las Vegas.
+Wish you could have been in two sessions at once, or want to revisit your favorite session?
+You can still add the On-Demand Recording package to your Main or Full Conference registration at a discounted price for access to all educational session videos.

 Thanks for signing up!